ToxSickCoder/ToxSass/README.md

 ## Features
 ### Variables
+ToxLESS works with variables to easily changes colors, grid sizes or more.
+You can find and change the variables in the found in the **<a href="https://github.com/ToxSickProductions/ToxLESS/blob/master/src/variables.less">variables.less</a>** file.

-Every color is based on a few main colors found in the **<a href="https://github.com/ToxSickProductions/ToxLESS/blob/master/src/variables.less">variables.less</a>**, especially the **@accent-color**.
+Every color is based on a few main colors, especially the **@accent-color**.
 Try playing with the value to see what changes.
 The standard value is #070.
 ### Grid
 ToxLESS features a percentual grid.
 There are six different sizes and four different display sizes.
 The column sizes are *100, 75, 66, 50, 33 or 25%*.
-The disiplay sizes are *lg (>=1200px), md (>=992px), sm (>=768px)* and less (<768px).
+The display sizes are *lg (>=1200px), md (>=992px), sm (>=768px)* and less (<768px).

 Everything with a size below the class minimum gets turned into a 100% column. defaults to a 100% column.
 Examples:

 * col-100 (always 100%)
-* col-75-lg (75% on a display >=768px, else 100%)
+* col-lg-75 (75% on a display >=768px, else 100%)
-* col-50-md (50% on a display >=992px, else 100%)
+* col-md-50 (50% on a display >=992px, else 100%)
-* col-60-sm (60% on a display <768px, else 100%).
+* col-sm-66 (60% on a display <768px, else 100%).

 The highest display size counts.
-For example *class="col-75-lg col-66-md"*.
+For example *class="col-lg-75 col-md-66"*.
 This means the column is 75% if the display is >=1200px, if the display is between 1200px and 992px the screen will be 66% and otherwise it will default to 100% width.

 ### Table
 For a simple but beautiful table use the *table-flat* class.
 See the **<a href="https://github.com/ToxSickProductions/ToxLESS/blob/master/index.html">index.html</a>** for an example.